 Identity theft.
 A crook steals personal information, such as your name, Social Security number, birth date or mother’s maiden name, to establish credit, take over your financial accounts and run up debts in your name.

-FIGHT BACK: Legally,victims of ID theft are not responsible for any money that is lost when crooks make unauthorized use of their credit information—but it can be difficult and time-consuming for victims to prove that fraud occurred.
-There are three major credit reporting bureaus that keep information about your credit history—loans, credit cards, mortgages, etc. Order free copies of your reports each year by calling 877-322-8228.
-By monitoring your credit report, you can make sure no one else has been using your credit.
-If you would like to know more about how to protect yourself from ID theft, visit the Federal Trade Commission’s ID Theft web site (www.ftc.gov/idtheft).
+FIGHT BACK: Legally, victims of ID theft are not responsible for lost money when crooks make unauthorized use of their credit information—but it can be difficult and time-consuming for victims to prove that fraud occurred.
+Get free copies of your credit reports each year by calling 877-322-8228 or visiting www.annualcreditreport.com.
+Check your reports to make sure no one else has been using your credit.
+Visit the Federal Trade Commission’s identity theft website (www.ftc.gov/idtheft) to learn more.